 . . .

 Described as “a 21st-century manual of racial ethics” by the New York Times, Ibram X. Kendi’s How to Be an Antiracist is a NYT Bestseller and TIME Must-Read Book of 2019.
-In July 2020, Kendi will begin work as the founding director of Boston University’s BU Center for Antiracist Research, following his work as founding director of The Antiracist Research & Policy Center at American University, and will be on book tour at Phillips Academy in Andover, MA on February 28, 2020.
+In July 2020, Kendi will begin work as the founding director of Boston University’s BU Center for Antiracist Research, following his work as founding director of The Antiracist Research & Policy Center at American University.

 Kendi’s 2017 publication, Stamped from the Beginning: The Definitive History of Racist Ideas in America won the 2016 National Book Award for Nonfiction, and should be mandatory reading for any law school curriculum.
 After learning about the extent to which the same racist ideas we hoped would fade fast are as strong, more insidious, and more dangerous than ever, it makes sense for us to feel the urgency to make real change.
 Stamped from the Beginning offers tools, and How to Be an Antiracist elaborates with clear guidance on how to use them.